zhaoyuan2022/pxf-pdb/concourse/docker/pxf-dev-base/README.md

       .
     popd

+## Greenplum 6 Images

 ### Docker gpdb6-centos7-test-pxf-image image

-Build this image for for Greenplum 6 running on CentOS 7.
+Build this image for Greenplum 6 running on CentOS 7.
 Run the following command to build the image:

     pushd ~/workspace/pxf/concourse/docker/pxf-dev-base/